faithnielsen2020/GymMembersService_WebAPI/README.md

 **Members.cs** and **Center.cs** are used by EF for generating entities from the DB. **Model folder** -> **GymMembers.cs**, this class is used for building the objects before delivering them to the requester.
 * The restful API for reading and writing to the database was created using an ASP.Net WebAPI project - this can be found in **Controller -> GymMembersController.cs** .

-* The services can be called via Postman or a web Browser.

 * To return all the records from the DB *
   Example: <http://localhost:53410/api/members/>

-* To return only one record from the DB *
+* To return only one record from the DB * Example:<http://localhost:53410/api/members/24>
-  Example:<http://localhost:53410/api/members/24>

 * To update an existing record with the ID *
   Example: <http://localhost:53410/api/members/24>

 * To delete a record with the ID 24 Example:<http://localhost:53410/api/members/24>

 * To create a new object with the given parameters and save it in the DB *.
   Example:<http://localhost:portNumber/api/members/>

+* The services can be called via Postman or a Web Browser.